top of page

 Keep your nails trimmed but don’t cut them too short.

-If you get cracks on your heals the best natural treatment for this is mix three spoons of honey and one teaspoon
+If you get cracks on your heals the best natural treatment for this is mix three teaspoons of honey and one teaspoon of sesame oil together and apply to the cracks.

 bottom of page